Translation: sea monk

-APPEARANCE: Perhaps no other aquatic yokai is as mysterious as the giant umi bōzu.
-Their true form is unknown, as they are only ever seen from the shoulders up, but they appear to be roughly humanoid in shape, with inky black skin and a pair of large, round eyes.
-Eye-witnesses report a great range in size, from slightly larger than a ship, to a size so unimaginable that only the creature’s bulbous face is visible above the water.
-Its head is smooth and round like that of a venerable monk, and its body is nude and as black as shadow.
-Some reports make them out to be more serpentine, while others make them out to be more ghostly, like a gigantic kind of funa-yūrei.
+Appearance: Perhaps no other aquatic yōkai is as mysterious as the giant umi bōzu.
+Their true form is unknown.
+Umi bōzu are only ever seen from the shoulders up, but they appear to be roughly humanoid in shape, with inky black skin and a pair of large, round eyes.
+Eye-witnesses report a great range in size, from slightly larger than a ship to a size so unimaginable that only the creature’s bulbous face is visible above the water.
+Its head is smooth and round like a venerable monk’s, and its body is nude and as black as shadow.

-INTERACTIONS: Umi bōzu appear on calm nights, when there is no sign of anything out of the ordinary.
-All of a sudden, with no warning, the waves and the weather whip up into a furious condition, and out from the tumult rises a titanic creature.
+Interactions: Umi bōzu appear on calm nights, when there is no sign of anything out of the ordinary.
+All of a sudden, with no warning, the waves and the weather whip up into a furious condition.
+Out from the tumult rises a titanic creature.
 It moves to destroy the ship, either by smashing the hull in a single blow, or taking it down bit by bit, depending on the size of both the ship and the umi bōzu.

-ORIGIN: Some say that the umi bōzu are the spirits of drowned priests, cast into the sea by angry villagers (this may also be implied by their name).
-These priests were then transformed into ghosts due to the horrible nature of their death, making them cousins of the similarly dreaded funa-yūrei, with whom they share some similarities.
-Others, however, say that umi bōzu are a sea monster which lives in the deeps of the Seto Inland Sea, and that they are the progenitors of a large variety of other aquatic yokai.
+Origin: Some say that the umi bōzu are the spirits of drowned priests, cast into the sea by angry villagers (this may also be implied by their name).
+These priests were then transformed into ghosts due to the horrible nature of their death, making them cousins of the similarly dreaded funayūrei.
+Others, however, say that umi bōzu are a sea monster which lives in the deeps of the Seto Inland Sea, and that they are the progenitors of a large variety of other aquatic yōkai.
 Because sightings are rare and almost always fatal, it is likely that the true nature and origin of this spirit will remain a mystery for a long time.